Congressional District # 08

 WPSC GREEN BAY MGPEPA ID# WIN000509948

-Wisconsin Public Service Corporation (WPSC), an operating utility company, is a potentially responsible party for several former MGPs located throughout Wisconsin, including the Green Bay site.
-WPSC is addressing six of its former MGP sites under the Superfund alternative site approach.
+Wisconsin Public Service Corporation (WPSC) is a potentially responsible party for several former MGPs located throughout Wisconsin, including the Green Bay site.
+WPSC is addressing six of its former MGP sites under EPA's Superfund Alternative site approach.

 The WPSC Green Bay former MGP site is being addressed through potentially responsible party (PRP) actions under state and federal oversight.